DerGoogler/MMRL-V4/README.md

 Please not that this build doesn't have the right versioning nor the version changes.
 It's a WIP

+> Translate PR's will be ignored and closed

 Supported repos:

 - ```